But exactly why is UK property such an attractive prospect for Hong Kong-based investors?

 Favourable currency exchange rates have also contributed to increased interest from foreign buyers while the UK market currently has extremely competitive mortgage interest rates.
 The Hong Kong dollar has been performing strongly in comparison to the pound sterling – with Hong Kong properties among some of the most expensive in the world, these factors couple together to create a huge draw for investors.

-We are witnessing the positive impact of this trend right here at Alesco Property – our high-end development at Carnaby Place is now entirely sold out and 50% of the sales were completed by investors based in Hong Kong.
+We are witnessing the positive impact of this trend right here at Alesco Property – our high-end development in Manchester is now entirely sold out and 50% of the sales were completed by investors based in Hong Kong.
 With the unrest in Hong Kong showing no signs of abating and the UK market growing stronger all the time, overseas investors will be flocking to the market now more than ever to take advantage of these prime and reliable investment opportunities.

 Overseas investment in turn will support our economy in its recovery for a further boost to the property markets that is likely to attract even more investment in a solid full circle.
 This all goes to show that, even during the most difficult times, the UK property market remains prestigious, safe and secure in the minds of overseas investors.